vgaldi/fw-lab/content/post/2024-11-29_IEEE-SPM-published/index.md

 ---
-title: Our paper on ISAC with STAR metasurfaces published in IEEE-SPM
+title: Paper on ISAC with STAR metasurfaces published in IEEE-SPM
 date: 2024-11-29
 draft: false
 authors: []